 The cat’s out of the bag: Quebec producers make excellent wines!
 According to the Conseil des vins du Québec, the province is made up of seven different wine-growing regions .
-With the summer holidays right around the corner and slow reopening, there’s never been a better time to explore our wine countries, support local vineyards and uncover Quebec’s hidden treasures.
+With the fall colours and harvest season right around the corner, there’s never been a better time to explore our wine countries, support local vineyards and uncover Quebec’s hidden treasures.

 Just east of Montréal lies Vallée-du-Richelieu, a magnificent hilly region that extends from the St. Lawrence River to the Rivière Richelieu.
 To the south, this cyclists’ paradise reaches the foot of the Adirondack Mountains.
 On your next ride, take a break at one of the many local wineries.
 From family vineyards like Domaine St-Jacques to organic enterprises like Les vignes des Bacchantes, icewine producers Domaine des Salamandres and Vignoble du Marathonien and its late harvest wines, there’s something for everyone.